-These sacrificial rituals were offered for deliverance from sin and to celebrate God's nuptials with His people.
-The Eucharist, likewise, is a re-presentation of Christ's bloody death, the unblemished Lamb of God slain for our sins on Calvary, made present on every altar in an unbloody, sacramental manner as a wedding banquet of Christ with His Church.
-At the words of consecration the bread and wine become the Real Presence of Christ's Body and Blood offered for and to us to make us one Body with Him, the Bridegroom of His people.
-That Precious Blood poured out on Calvary brought forth the Church which now pours out the Saving Grace of Christ over all of us in her Sacramental rituals that celebrate our new covenant with God.
+These sacrificial rituals were offered for deliverance from sin and to celebrate God's covenant, His nuptials with His people.
+The Eucharist, likewise, is a re-presentation of Christ's bloody death, the unblemished Lamb of God slain for our sins on Calvary, made present on every altar in an unbloody, sacramental manner as a memorial feast, a wedding banquet celebrating Christ's union with His Church, with us, His Mystical Body.
+At the words of consecration the bread and wine become the Real Presence of Christ's Body, Blood, Soul and Divinity offered for and to us to make us one Body with Him, the Bridegroom of His people.
+The Precious Blood poured out on Calvary and the Spirit breathed out on us brought forth the Church, which now pours out the Saving Grace of Christ over all in her Sacramental rituals that celebrate our new covenant with God.
 In the Eucharist we are sealed in Christ's Blood, like the homes of the people during the first Passover, to save us from eternal death.
-In that same blood, which is the life of the Body, we celebrate ourselves as Church, as Christ's living Body.
-Just as the grain of old was un-leavened to be free of all bacteria, so our communion bread is unleavened, for it becomes Jesus, the sinless, All Holy, All Pure One of God, Whom we eat so we may become pure and holy, too.
+In Christ's Blood, which is the life of His Body, we celebrate ourselves as Church, Christ's living Body.
+Just as the grain of old was unleavened to be free of all bacteria, so our communion bread is unleavened, for it becomes Jesus, the sinless, All-Holy, All-Pure One of God, Whom we eat so we may become pure and holy, too.
 Just as the bread of old could have no honey to change its taste, so Jesus did not sweeten nor dilute His words, which some who followed Him thought were too hard: "Unless you eat My Body and drink My Blood you shall not have life within you."
-Jesus says exactly what he means and means exactly what He says!
+Jesus says what he means and means what He says!